‘Umbráfila’ by Paulina Meza

 2024

-Part of the profits from this purchase will be donated to the conservation of the Bolsón Tortoise, a species endemic to the Zona del Silencio.
+Part of the proceeds from this purchase will be donated to the conservation of the Bolson Turtle, an endemic species of Zona del Silencio.

 Sculpture name: Umbráfila